Palma de Mallorca 3-Day Itinerary: How to Plan a Fantastic Long Weekend

 You enter through the gate in the corner closest to the cathedral, facing the sea.
 We wandered around on our own with an audio guide, which was good enough with some interesting insights and we just moved on when we wanted, which I prefer to getting chaperoned around by a guide.
 The self-guided tour inside the palace took us about 45 minutes.

-Stop 2, Palma: Mallorca La Seu Cathedral
+Stop 2, Palma: Palma de Mallorca Cathedral

 Mallorca cathedral, Palma de Mallorca itinerary, photo by Next Level of Travel